A poor Google review is every business owner’s nightmare, especially if you think that the comments are unreasonable or fake reviews.

 - Ask for a second chance

-Knowing how hard can be to create the perfect response to an itchy review, we created bad review response templates you can use right away.
+Knowing how hard it can be to create the perfect response to an itchy review, we created bad review response templates you can use right away.

 Get more positive reviews